|Monday, september 11|

 Dr. Hepburn is a leading expert on using medical marijuana and shares why cannabis has become a source of national debate pitching governments against cities, doctors against regulators and even neighbours against patients.

-Myth-information abounds and it's the baby boomers and older patients who are battling the hardest for a credible understanding of medical cannabis, what it prevents, why it's effective, what
+Myth-information abounds and it's the baby boomers and older patients who are battling the hardest for a credible understanding of medical cannabis, what it prevents, why it's effective, what it’s best used for, how it can be used and how to obtain access.

 |10:00 a.m.||Nutrition Break|